-Ask any climber what they love about bouldering and we’d stake our chalk bucket that they’d opt for how easy it is to get started.
-With your kit list amounting to a pair of shoes, some chalk and potentially a crash pad (only if you’re outside), it’s the climbing variant with the least baggage by far.
-In fact, ‘essentials’ for bouldering runs far more into your attitude and approach to the wall than material gear, which is why it’s perfect for introducing adventure into the everyday.
-To get you started, we’ve collated some essential bits of kit, basic skills and advice on spotting other climbers, so you can get stuck in straight away, indoors or outdoors.
+Ask any climber what they love about bouldering and we’d stake our chalk bucket that they’d highlight its accessibility and simplicity.
+After all, you don't need ropes, helmets, hardware or harnesses.
+In fact, a basic bouldering kit list amounts to a pair of shoes, some chalk and potentially a crash pad (and even that's only needed if you’re outside).
+This means it’s the climbing variant with the least baggage, by far.
+‘Essentials’ for bouldering runs far more into your attitude and approach to the wall than material gear, which is why it’s perfect for introducing adventure into the everyday.
+But to get you started, we’ve collated some essential bits of kit, basic skills and other advice, so you can get stuck in straight away, indoors or outdoors.

 KIT

-As highlighted above - and in our advice on how to get started with bouldering - the kit list for this type of climbing is notoriously short, which makes it perfect for beginners.
-That’s not to say that bouldering is easy, though - anyone who’s seen highlights from the 2017 IFSC World Cup will appreciate that.
+As highlighted above (and in our advice on how to get started with bouldering) the kit list for this type of climbing is nice and short, which makes it perfect for beginners.
+That’s not to say that bouldering is easy, though – anyone who’s seen highlights from the IFSC World Cup will appreciate that.
 But with the kit below, which can be rented from an indoor bouldering wall, you’ll be well prepared to rock up and start climbing.

 Climbing shoes can vary depending on how steep and challenging the terrain you’re tackling is, but for beginners, comfort and support are key.
 Once you become more proficient and start to ascend steeper, more technical problems, a downturned shoe helps to create the optimal toe position for those climbs, though at the price of comfort.

 The other bit of kit you can’t do without, whether you’re indoors or outdoors, is chalk.
-Nor is it there to simply look dramatic when you clap (though, let’s be honest, it’s half the reason we use it) - chalk helps to improve your grip by counteracting sweat on your palms.
-Steep, overhanging grips are strenuous work, and you can expect to leave the wall having worked up a sweat - the chalk ensures you don’t fall because of it.
+Nor is it there to simply look dramatic when you clap (though, let’s be honest, it’s half the reason we use it).
+Chalk helps to improve your grip by counteracting sweat on your palms.
+Steep, overhanging holds are strenuous work, and you can expect to leave the wall having worked up a sweat – the chalk ensures you don’t fall because of it.

-Bouldering outside presents an increased challenge, and not just because the holds aren’t obviously coloured - there’s no matted flooring to catch your fall.
-To that end, a portable crash mat is essential, as well as someone to reposition it as you move - but we’ll get to that.
+Bouldering outside presents an increased challenge, and not just because the holds aren’t brightly-coloured plastic – there’s no matted flooring to catch your fall.
+To that end, a portable crash mat is essential, as well as someone to reposition it as you move – but we’ll get to that.

 Tape will not only protect your skin from cuts and grazes, it can offer structural support when your entire body is suspended from a couple of fingers.
 It’ll help you tackle those steeper gradients and avoid injuring the ligaments and tendons in your fingers before you’ve had a chance to strengthen them.
 It might also be time to invest in some hand cream – bouldering is going to toughen up your skin.

-Now, this isn’t an essential per se - but if you’re going to get into bouldering, you might as well look the part, right?
-Spanish climbing brand Belmez design and produce apparel fit for bouldering in the narrow urban streets of Madrid - their slogan is ‘Bouldering Came First’, which speaks volumes about their bold, uncompromising style.
-Jeans fit for climbing, comfortables hoodies and contrast bobble hats - they’ve got it all covered.
+Now, this isn’t an essential per se – but if you’re going to get into bouldering, you might as well look the part, right?
+The most essential qualities of bouldering apparel are that, whatever you wear, it should feel comfortable and offer loads of mobility.
+Take a look at PrAna's range by way of example.
+Pants and shorts fit for climbing, comfortable hoodies and tees – they’ve got it all covered.

 BASIC SKILLS